-Nonapproved US Law Schools
+Nonapproved U.S. Law Schools

-If you have graduated from a US law school that has not been approved by the American Bar Association (ABA), you may apply to take the bar exam in Vermont.
-You are asked to establish that the law school was in the process of obtaining ABA approval during the time you attended and has not since been denied accreditation.
-You should also provide an official transcript of your course of study, including your date of graduation.
+If you have graduated from a U.S. law school that has not been approved by the American Bar Association (ABA), you can satisfy the educational requirements for admission by examination and admission by transferred UBE score if you demonstrate that the law school you attended was in the process of obtaining ABA approval during the time you attended and has not since been denied accreditation.
+You must also provide an official transcript of your course of study, including your date of graduation.

 Foreign Law Schools